Nunez outshines Haaland as Liverpool beat Man City to Community Shield

 Alvarez was quickest to react to the rebound after Adrian saved Phil Foden's initial effort and the goal stood after a VAR review for offside.

-It needed another the intervention of VAR once more for Liverpool to restore their lead seven minutes from time.
+It needed another the intervention of VAR for Liverpool to restore their lead seven minutes from time.

 Referee Craig Pawson pointed to the spot after seeing a replay of Nunez's header coming back off the arm of Dias.